openannotation/annotator/doc/installing.rst

 --------------

 :gh:`Releases <releases>` are published on :gh:`our GitHub repository <>`.
-The released zip file will contain minified, production-ready JavaScript files which you can include in your application.
+The released zip file will contain minified, production-ready JavaScript files that you can include in your application.

 To load Annotator with the default set of components, place the following